Athens, A Living City

 It’s befitting that this monument, the center of commercial and business life in ancient times, would later give rise to the buzzing shopping district that surrounds it today.
 Of course, Monastiraki does not compare to the milieu of the Ancient Agora, but it still continues to inspire those who live, work and visit the area.
 Read more

 With its undisputable charm, this area is one of the most frequented by visitors and natives alike.
 Plaka’s winding pathways carry thousands of years of history.
 Walk amongst the buildings whose facades are dressed in 19th century neoclassical design and architecture.
 Dine at one or several of its restaurants.
 And explore the ancient monuments, contemporary museums and traditional souvenir shops throughout.
+The ELGS Premises for Postgraduate Studies are located in Plaka.
 Read more

 9. The Attica Coastline